 How would you compare being in an international school in Dubai to your previous school experience?

 Another key difference is, as a consequence of the fact that parents are here in Dubai as a result of their success, we find that parents are far more engaged with their children’s education than one might necessarily expect in a state school environment in the UK.
 I think parents value education almost universally, and we have parents who are very, very involved.
-They want to know answers about their children’s education; which is largely the case in the UK schools, but not to the degree that I would suggest it is here.
+They want to know answers about their children’s education; which is mostly the case in the UK schools, but not to the degree that I would suggest it is here.

 Students here tend to be more transient than in a UK school.
 In a UK school, students would join a secondary school and expect to be there until the end of Year 13.
 The reality here is that people are in Dubai primarily for employment reasons.
 If that employment reason goes away, the students have to leave to follow their parents elsewhere.
-Students leave on a fairly regular basis as a consequence, so that’s different.
+Students move on a fairly regular basis as a consequence, so that’s different.

 How do you help students and parents successfully transition when joining or leaving the school?